1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 -

 When delivery slips, do not reach for more capacity.
-This is the anti-pattern Faros's data makes visible.
 The bottleneck under high AI adoption is human review, not code generation.
-Adding more agent capacity widens the queue without clearing it.
-Simon Willison's "shifted bottleneck" framing — which I've used in this series before — is the diagnosis.
-More agents do not clear the gate.
+More agent capacity widens the queue without clearing it — Simon Willison's "shifted bottleneck," which I've used in this series before.
+More agents don't clear the gate.
 They flood it.

-Faros's recommendation to leaders is the bridge to the next post in this series:
+Faros's recommendation to leaders is the bridge to the next post:

 "Do not rush to change headcount on the basis of first-year throughput numbers.
 The engineers absorbing the quality gap AI is creating are the ones you'll need most when the gap becomes visible."